"There are over 100 pipelines between the United States and Canada right now."

 Jeb Bush on Friday, March 21st, 2014 in public remarks

-While talking about Keystone XL Pipeline, Jeb Bush says we already have over 100 pipelines between U.S. and Canada
+Talking about Keystone XL Pipeline, Jeb Bush: we have over 100 pipelines between U.S. and Canada

 Former Gov. Jeb Bush says the Keystone XL Pipeline is a "no-brainer."

 Bush took a question on the pipeline after a speech to the business and civic group Broward Workshop.
 AutoNation CEO Mike Jackson asked him this:

 "Just as a symbol -- as a symbol -- would you have approved something like the Keystone Pipeline or would you have studied it for eight years?"

 Bush responded: "I read something that was quite interesting.
 There are over 100 pipelines between the United States and Canada right now.
 Give me a break.
 What are we arguing about here?"

 We’re not going to weigh in on the pros and cons of expanding the pipeline but we can fact-check whether there are already 100 pipelines between the United States and Canada.